How to Install Weep Screed Around Stairs and Stepped Foundations

 Once the horizontals are set, measure the vertical gap between them.

-The Cut: Cut a piece of screed to fit this vertical space snugly.
-You may need to trim the bottom flange at a 45-degree angle to mate cleanly with the horizontal screed below it.
+Cut a piece of screed to fit this vertical space.
+Trim the bottom flange at a 45-degree angle where necessary to mate cleanly with the horizontal screed below it.

-1. Code Violation: It is impossible to maintain the 2-inch clearance on a diagonal.
-At some points, the screed will touch the concrete; at others, it will be too high.
+This is generally not recommended because it is very difficult to maintain the required 2-inch clearance on a diagonal.
+At some points, the screed may touch the concrete, while at others it will be too high.
+Additionally, a "stepped" installation better mirrors the architecture and provides a cleaner stopping point for the plaster.

 Frequently Asked Questions About Stucco